 If you walk your dog at night, there’s also a variety of reflective collars and vests as well as light-up items for your furry friend.
 It’s important to make sure your dog is visible too, especially if you’re walking near a street.
 Here’s a list of tips on night-time dog walking.

 Interested in more dog visibility items?
 Here are some great night visibility items for your dog as well!

 Safety tips for walking when it’s dark

 Why is it so important to take safety measures when walking in the dark?
-Even if you’re on the sidewalk or well away from the road, a driver may not see if they’re forced to swerve or veer off the road.
+Even if you’re on the sidewalk or well away from the road, a driver may not see if you if they’re forced to swerve or steer off the road.
 Many drivers aren’t looking out for walkers later at night or in the very early morning hours, so it’s important to take additional steps to ensure you’re seen.
 Unfortunately, distracted driving is a common occurrence, so being visible helps ensure drivers see you clearly and don’t drift in your direction.

 Try to stick to walking in areas that are well-lit.
 It’s good to walk with someone else when it’s dark for safety purposes.
 If you see someone suspicious, especially if there’s no one else around, change direction or avoid them.
 Better safe than sorry.

 Police and firefighters often work irregular hours or difficult schedules.
 Their exercise, including walking, might need to happen at odd hours and in non-ideal places.
 Why not take some advice from these professionals about walking or jogging at odd hours.
 Here’s some advice from Sam Milam, a former police and fire dispatcher who has been recognized for her advice on how to be safe and protect those around us.

 - Always tell someone where you are going and the route you intend to take;